Car insurance group checker

 What are the cheapest cars to insure?

-The cheapest cars to insure are typically found in the lowest car insurance groups.
+The cheapest cars to insure are typically those found in the lowest car insurance groups.
 This is because they’re normally lower in value, which means they’re likely to be cheaper to repair.

 What insurance group are electric cars in?

-While electric cars offer relatively low running costs and a cleaner environment, insurance costs may be higher than you’d expect.
-This is because, currently, parts can be more expensive to source and fit.
-As a result, electric cars are often put in higher insurance groups than petrol or diesel cars of a similar class and size.
+While electric cars are cleaner and relatively cheaper to run, insurance costs may be higher than you’d expect.
+This is because they are relatively expensive to buy.
+And, currently, parts can be more expensive to source and fit.

 Is there a van insurance group checker?